celuu/Pinnacle/README.md

 ## Overview

-Pinnacle[https://pinnacle-nd0f.onrender.com/] is a clone of the luxury fitness club, Equinox[https://www.equinox.com/].
-Users can view fitness classes have a
+[Pinnacle](https://pinnacle-nd0f.onrender.com/) is a clone of the luxury fitness club, [Equinox](https://www.equinox.com/).
+Users can view fitness classes and are able to learn about what Equinox has to offer.

 ## Technologies